-Urban Area means, regardless of the land use district in which a parcel is located, the communities of Hillcrest, Bellevue, Frank, Blairmore and Coleman where the Municipality in general terms provides, operates, and maintains either or both municipal water and municipal wastewater infrastructure that is either presently available for service connections or could reasonably and feasibly, in the sole discretion of the Development Authority or the Subdivision Authority as may be applicable and subject to those Authorities having regard for other applicable Municipal bylaws and policies, be brought to a state of readiness and availability for service connections, at no cost to the Municipality.
-The extent of an urban area generally corresponds with but is not restricted by the delineation of the "built-up areas" identified in the Municipal Development Plan; and further, a determination of whether a parcel is located inside or outside of the urban area shall not be based on the fact that access to the parcel is through the urban area.
+Urban Area means, regardless of the land use district in which a parcel is located, the communities of Hillcrest, Bellevue, Frank, Blairmore and Coleman where the Municipality in general terms provides, operates, and maintains either or both municipal water and municipal wastewater infrastructure that is either presently available for service connections or could reasonably and feasibly, in the sole discretion of the Municipality having regard for other applicable Municipal bylaws and policies, be brought to a state of readiness and availability for service connections, at no cost to the Municipality.
+The extent of an urban area generally corresponds with but is not restricted by the delineation of the "built-up areas" identified in the Municipal Development Plan for the five communities, and it will expand as urban subdivisions are extended in growth nodes identified in the Municipal Development Plan or elsewhere adjacent to the five communities; and further, a determination of whether a parcel is located inside or outside of the urban area shall not be based on the fact that access to the parcel is through the urban area.